AmariahAK/wisdom-drop/README.md

 # Faith / Discipline / Purpose Wisdom of the Day (December 16 2025)
 > “Commit your work to the Lord, and your plans will be established.”
 > — Proverbs 16:3

+# Perseverance Wisdom of the Day (December 17 2025)
+> “Courage doesn’t always roar.
+Sometimes it’s the quiet voice at the end of the day saying, ‘I will try again tomorrow.’”
+> — Mary Anne Radmacher